-Are you allowed to write your own vows?
+Are you allowed to write your own wedding vows?

 First and foremost, check if you’re actually allowed to read out your own vows.
 Some religious officiants may want you to read a specific set of vows on the day you get married.
 And sometimes officiants will want to hear your vows beforehand, no matter how accommodating or friendly they are.